SaitomoPM/public-site/docsGenerator/docs/src/arns.md

 Once added, name records cannot be removed from the registry.
 A leased name’s associated ANT smart contract address cannot be changed until the lease has expired and a new one is purchased.
 Care must be taken by the owners of permanent name purchases to ensure that their ANT supports an evolve ability should it be desired to add or modify functionality in the future as these name purchases are permanently tied to the associated ANT.
 Owners of permanently purchased names must understand the consequences of private key loss, which results in not being able to update any data pointers for this name.

+## Name Validation Rules

+All names registered shall meet the following criteria:

+1. Valid names include only numbers `0-9`, characters `a-z, A-Z`, and dashes `-`.
+2. Dashes cannot be leading or trailing characters.
+(Cannot be the very start or very end of the name)
+3. Dashes cannot be used in single character domains.
+4. 1 character minimum, 51 character maximum.
+5. Names between 1 to 4 characters can be purchased or leased via [auction](#bid-initiated-dutch-auctions-bida).
+6. Names between 5 to 11 characters can be purchased via auction.
+7. Names between 5 to 11 characters can be leased immediately without [auction](#bid-initiated-dutch-auctions-bida).
+8. Names between 12 to 51 characters can be leased or purchased immediately without auction.

 ## Arweave Name Token (ANT)

 To establish ownership of a record in the ArNS Registry, each record contains both a friendly name and a reference to an Arweave Name Token, ANT.
 Name Tokens are unique SmartWeave tokens that gives their owners the ability to update the Arweave Transaction IDs that their associated friendly names point to.